 Lower back strains arise from muscle strains in the lower back or lumbar spine area below the rib cage..
 They may involve overstretched muscle fibres, commonly referred to as pulled muscles.
 However, they can also involve partial or completely torn muscle fibres.

 Lower back strains are painful and unpleasant.
 However, , the good news is that most of them respond to conservative home based treatment.
-In many cases, they are treatable by rest and self care with no need for surgical intervention.
+Usually, they are treatable by rest and self care with no need for surgical intervention.

 However, lower back strain symptoms can sometimes closely resemble those of much more serious health problems.
 These can range from nerve damage to even cancer.
 It is therefore important to seek medical advice as soon as you experience symptoms resembling those of this injury.